This module allows you to choose how your keyboard works.

 Almost all users will want to have this option enabled, because it makes navigating through documents with the arrow keys significantly easier.

 This option allows you to set the delay after which a pressed key will start generating keycodes.

 This option allows you to set the rate at which keycodes are generated while a key is pressed.

-Type some characters into the Test area text box to verify the volume you selected.
+Type some characters into the Test area text box to verify the settings.